-By Brian Sullivan, Vermont Immigration Attorney at MSK Attorneys
+Written by Brian Sullivan, Vermont Immigration Attorney at MSK Attorneys:

 A visa extension is one of the most common immigration attorney requests.
 Many people living and working in the United States want to find ways to stay beyond the expiration of their visas.

 It is not always necessary to get on a plane and leave the day a United States visa runs out.
 It can be difficult to get an extension, but there are options.
 Many aliens who are employed, related to U.S. citizens and who have no criminal record can remain in the United States while a visa extension is processed.

 How Can I Stay in the United States After a Visa Expires?

 There are three options if you need a visa extension or wish to stay in the United States after a visa expires:

 - Green card: This provides permanent resident alien status.
 A green card can be issued for immigrants who have married U.S. citizens or who are the parent or child of a U.S. citizen in certain cases.
 Step-parents and step-children may also qualify as may adoptees and adoptive parents.
 In cases of marriage, you may need to prove that you did not get married for immigration purposes.

 - Visa reclassification: It is sometimes possible to change the type of visa held by an immigrant.
 For example, a student visa may be able to be converted to a work visa if you get a job after graduation.

 - Visa extension: Depending on the type of visa an immigrant holds, it may be possible to extend its duration.
 This process should begin well before the visa expires.

 There are several situations in which a visa extension can be granted, such as an undergraduate student visa getting an extension for graduate studies, or an H-1B visa extension to accommodate longer employment with a U.S. business.
 If opportunities to study or work in the United States present themselves, speak to an immigration lawyer as soon as you can so that you can evaluate the likelihood of a visa extension.